 Imagine having a discussion about what to do as there’s water filling the bilge below your feet.

 Luckily we had over 20 knots of wind.
 Simon pulled out the headsail and managed to head out into the Atlantic, away from rocks.
 We still had a bit more turbulent water to go through so the boat was being bounced all over the place.
 Once the engine was off, the water stopped flowing into the bilge…After ten minutes or so, most of the water was out of the boat.
 Our plan was to sail down to Georgetown.

 In the meantime, Andrew went to work to fix the cracked elbow.

 While Simon and Andrew were below, the engine started up.
 We all looked at each other thinking, how did that happen?
 With all the water in the engine room, the starter motor was shorting out and starting up.
 In other words, all the water in the engine room caused the electricity to flow to the starter motor.
 Simon managed to turn the engine off by the pedestal switch but we heard a very loud odd noise.
 Our starter motor was freaking out.
 Andrew went to the battery bank and cut the power to the engine.
 The noise stopped.

 Back to fixing the cracked elbow.

 We thought that if we could manage to reduce the leakage of water we’d be able to use the engine for a short period.
-Simon wanted to sail as far as possible and then turn on the engine to maneuver through the rocks and set anchor.
-We used a special self bonding tape that’s used on leaky pipes for emergencies.
-And then a caulking that works under water for the seam of the crack.
+Simon wanted to sail as far as possible and then turn on the engine to maneuver through the rocks and set the anchor.
+We used a special self-bonding tape that’s used on leaky pipes for emergencies.
+And then caulking that works underwater for the seam of the crack.
 All we had to do is ensure enough water was going through the engine to keep it cool.

 Everything worked.
 The elbow dripped a little bit but that was okay.